 Environmental conditions during emergence, such as temperature, precipitation and wave splash, may also influence coral survival at both the Biola and Siloso Point reefs.
-Both observational and experimental data suggest that intertidal corals are more tolerant of exposure under conditions of low solar irradiance^{23,60,61}.
-Since the reefs in this study are situated at low latitudes (1° N of the equator), seasonal differences in temperature and irradiance are minimal62.
+Both observational and experimental data suggest that intertidal corals are more tolerant of exposure under conditions of low solar irradiance^{24,63,64}.
+Since the reefs in this study are situated at low latitudes (1° N of the equator), seasonal differences in temperature and irradiance are minimal65.
 Nonetheless, exposure of the Biola and Siloso Point intertidal reefs often begins before sunrise or ends after sunset (Figure 6; Figure 7), and it is possible that exposure spanning dawn or dusk increases the time that these corals can survive out of water compared to Porites microatolls in a different tidal regime.

-Some coral reefs appear to acclimatize to high temperatures ^{63,64}, which suggests that microatolls could also become more tolerant of environmental stressors over time.
-Conversely, greater mortality has been observed on larger coral colonies than expected based upon their relative subaerial exposure alone 65, suggesting corals may be more susceptible emersion as they age.
-At the Biola reef we did not find a relationship between microatoll size (a proxy for coral age) and diedown occurrence, with diedowns in 2023 explained by relative HLG, though we acknowledge that most microatolls in this study are probably less than 50 years old based upon their diameters and assumed growth rate.
-We do not know whether anthropogenic disturbance of coral reefs may have changed the survival limits of microatolls, which is particularly important for studies that quantify past sea level using the relative elevations of fossil microatolls and their living counterparts.
+Some coral reefs appear to acclimatize to elevated temperatures^{66,67}, which suggests that Porites microatolls could become more tolerant of environmental stressors over time.
+In addition, corals may inherit a tolerance for more extreme conditions, such as high temperature68.
+Therefore, it is possible that microatoll fields may adapt to changing environments across generations, resulting in different elevations relative to tidal datums over time.
+Greater mortality has also been observed on larger coral colonies than expected based upon their relative subaerial exposure alone69, suggesting corals may be more susceptible to emersion as they age.
+At the Biola reef we did not find a relationship between microatoll size (a proxy for coral age) and diedown occurrence, though we acknowledge that most microatolls in this study are probably less than 50 years old based upon their diameters and assumed growth rate (BIOL-L14, with an average radius of ≈45 cm in 2023, was the largest surveyed microatoll).
+Finally, we do not know whether anthropogenic disturbance of coral reefs may have changed the survival limits of microatolls, which is particularly important for studies that quantify past sea level using the relative elevations of fossil microatolls and their living counterparts.